opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 I am going to look back at some of the imperative style code that I used to write back in the 90s and run it through the test.
 It's a style that's very much alive today so this is not a pure nostalgia trip.

 # Imperative
-Imperative style, taking C as a canonical example.
-The standard C function for copying strings is
+Taking C as a canonical example, the standard C function for copying strings is `strcpy`

 ```C
 char *strcpy(char *dest, const char *src)
 ```

-*Parameters:*
-dest -- This is the pointer to the destination array where the content is to be copied. src -- This is the string to be copied.
+*Parameters:* `dest` - This is the pointer to the destination array where the content is to be copied. `src` - This is the string to be copied.

-*Return Value:*
-This returns a pointer to the destination string dest.
+*Return Value:* This returns a pointer to the destination string dest.

 # Expressive, not
-This is a trivially small example of how confused the C library authors were about what was the correct thing to do when copying strings.
+This small example shows how confused the C library authors were about what was the correct thing to do even for the trivial task of copying strings.

-But there are some good things here.
-Firstly that the source string is immutable in the function: `strcpy` cannot change it.
+There are some good things here though.
+Firstly that the `src` string is immutable in the function so `strcpy` cannot change it.

 Secondly it returns a pointer with the copied value.

-The problem is that it has overwritten `dest`, so there is never any need to use that nice return value.
+Well that would be nice, but it has overwritten `dest`, so there is never any need to use that nice return value.
 It would be more correct to write:

 ```C
 void strcpy(char *dest, const char *src) /* Wrong but honest */